CChahrour/QuantNado/README.md

 # QuantNado

 **QuantNado** is a quantile-based peak caller for CUT&Tag RPKM-scaled bigWig files.
 It tiles the genome, extracts log1p-transformed signal, and outputs BED files of high-signal regions using quantile thresholding.
+It also outputs log RPKM as a parquet file

 ---